Table of Contents

 - The flexura coli dextra borders on the liver and partially touches the right kidney.

-- The flexura coli sinistra is slightly higher than the right side, approximately at the level of rib 10.
-It borders the spleen and touches the left kidney.
+- The flexura coli sinistra is slightly higher than the flexura coli dextra; it lies at approximately the level of the tenth rib, bordering the spleen and touching the left kidney.

 - The jejunum is often located on the right side of the colon descendens.